Spring 2014 Course

 Dr. Donald House Chairs the Division of Visual Computing in the School of Computing at Clemson University, where his mission is to develop the faculty, curricula, and research agendas of the Division.
-The Division of Visual Computing is home to Clemson's unique M.F.A. program in Digital Production Arts, and is planned to house undergraduate minors, M.S. and Ph.D. specializations in Visual Computing.
+The Division of Visual Computing is home to Clemson's unique M.F.A. program in Digital Production Arts, and housees an undergraduate minor in Digital Production Arts, as well as M.S. and Ph.D. specializations in Visual Computing.
 Visual Computing is conceived to encompass a number of disciplines bearing on image making, image manipulation and image understanding within a computing context.
-These will include Animation and Visual Effects, Computer Graphics, Automatic Illustration, Visualization, Visual Perception, and Visual Storytelling.
+These will include Animation and Visual Effects, Computer Graphics, Visualization, Visual Perception, and Visual Storytelling.
 Dr. House's previous position was at Texas A&M University, playing a key role in the development of their Visualization Program.

 By accident, Dr.